Loading, please wait...

 Acquired on the UK and EU art market before 2000.
 From the private collection of a Surrey, UK, gentleman.

-A similar cast bronze ring with the image of a stylised horse was found in the Necropolis of Zabran, Zemun, and dated 10th-15th century A.D.
-These rings were often decorated with stylised animals. -
+Similar cast bronze rings with images of stylised animals and chevrons or other geometric patterns were found in the Necropolis of Zabran, Zemun, and dated 10th-15th century A.D.
+These rings were often decorated with stylised images of animals and geometric patterns. -

 Acquired on the UK and EU art market before 2000.
 From the private collection of a Surrey, UK, gentleman.